oneapi-src/oneDNN/tests/benchdnn/doc/driver_binary.md

  - `--inplace=BOOL` -- memory mode for the primitive.
 If `true`, it uses input memory as output, otherwise, input and output are separate.
             Default is `false`.
+ - `--match=REGEX` -- skip problems not matching the regular expression in `REGEX`.
+By default no pattern is applied (run everything).
+            Note: Windows may interpret only string arguments surrounded by double quotation marks.

 and *binary-desc* is a problem descriptor.
 The canonical form is:
 ```